Want to make veggies look super-fresh? Make this nutritious lighting tutorial one of your five a day.

-In this food photography class, you’ll learn how to photograph a selection of fresh vegetables and see how different food photography lighting setups can influence the mood and feel of an image.
+In this easy-to-follow food photography class, you’ll learn how to photograph vegetables like a pro and discover how different lighting setups alter the mood and feel of an image.

 In this class: